If the parties solve the matter between

 or a decision.

 If the parties do not find common ground and solve the matter between themselves, the specific instance goes on to the next step in the process, which is the NCP’s preliminary investigation.
-If, on this basis, the NCP decides to reject the specific instance, a statement will be published on the website without naming the parties to a specific instance.
+If the NCP on this basis decides to reject the specific instance, a statement will be published on the website without naming the parties to a specific instance.

 If the parties choose to participate in the mediation process at the NCP, a mediation mandate will be prepared, where the complainant and the subject of the complaint agree upon a.o. criteria for confidentiality, campaigning in the public domain and e.g. involvement of medias.
 This is done considering the organisation of the further dialogue between the parties in the context of the mediation.
 The NCP may choose to decline mediation if, for example, a party fails to comply with the agreement.